Child Products Defective & Recalled in 2018

 - BRP recalled 6,500 Can-Am Outlander and Outlander Max All-Terrain Vehicles (ATVs).
 The dynamic power steering shaft can break, posing a crash hazard.

 - Mizco International recalled 6,000 Re-fuel power bank charging stations.
-When the unit is charged, it can overheat, posing fire and burn hazards.
+When the unit is charged, it can overheat, posing fire and burn hazards in Ohio.

 March 2018 Child Products & Consumer Recalls: